-TIMBERS ASSEMBLY OUOTES
+TIMBERS ASSEMBLY QUOTES

-Deep roots... grow strong Trees.
-Psalm 1

-Unless the Lord builds it...
+Deep roots... strong timbers.
+Psalm 1 Unless the Lord builds it...
 We labor in vain.
-Psalm 127:1

-God is opposed to the proud ... but gives grace to the humble.
+Psalm 127:1 God is opposed to the proud ... but gives grace to the humble.
 Greater love has no one than this ... that he lays down his life for his friends.
 Obey ...
 Right Away, All the Way, and With a Good Attitude everyday.

-Those who are faithful with little ... will be faithful with much

-Wisdom...is more precious than rubies.

-A soft word...turns away wrath...but a harsh word...stirs up trouble

-Hustle ... to help out.

-Do not be anxious about anything... pray and peace is on the way

-Not to us...
+Those who are faithful with little ... will be faithful with much Wisdom...is more precious than rubies.
+A soft word...turns away wrath...but a harsh word...stirs up trouble Hustle ... to help out.
+In your patience...possess ye your soul.
+Do not be anxious about anything... pray and peace is on the way Not to us...
 But to God give glory.
 He who hates correction ... is a fool!
 Rebuke a wise man and ... he will love you.
 You reap... what you sow.
+Good manners is... loving others in the details.
+How are you?...
+Better than I deserve.
+To whom much is given ... much is required.
+Out of the abundance of the heart . . . the mouth speaks Covered sins...stink!
+Confessed sins...sink.
+Give thanks always for all things ...
+Aye Aye Captain If anyone will not work...neither let him eat

+Leave it ... better than you found it.